Best wireless plans for international travel 2026

 Reasons to avoid

-The newest plan from the Verizon-owned wireless carrier, Visible Plus Pro gives you unlimited talk, text, as well as premium data on Verizon's 'Ultra-Wideband 5G' network.
-You also get up to 4K UHD resolution video streaming, unlimited mobile hotspot data at 15Mbps, automatic blocking of spam and robocalls, and a whole lot more.
+The top-of-the-line plan from the Verizon-owned wireless carrier, Visible Plus Pro gives you unlimited talk, text, and premium data access on the 'Ultra-Wideband 5G' network.
+You also get up to 4K UHD resolution video streaming, unlimited mobile hotspot data usage at 15Mbps, automatic blocking of spam and robocalls, and bundled smartwatch service.

-Travelers get to enjoy free talk, text, and 2GB of data in Mexico, Canada, Puerto Rico, and the US Virgin Islands, after which speeds will be reduced to 3G.
-With the Visible Plus Pro plan, you also get two days of the 'Global Pass' add-on every month, which gives you unlimited talk, text, and 2GB of high-speed data in over 140 countries around the world.
-That may not seem very generous, but you can also save up to 12 (at a time) of these Global Pass days to utilize when traveling, which is a pretty good deal for only $45 per month (inclusive of taxes and fees).
+Travelers get to enjoy free talk, text, and 2GB data in Mexico, Canada, Puerto Rico, and the US Virgin Islands, after which speeds are reduced to 3G.
+With the Visible Plus Pro plan, you also get two days of the 'Global Pass' add-on every month, and it gives you unlimited talk, text, and 2GB of high-speed data in over 140 countries around the world.
+That may not seem very generous, but you can also save up to 12 (at a time) of these Global Pass days to utilize when traveling, which is a pretty good deal for only $45 per month (inclusive of taxes and fees, and before regular discounts).
 Alternatively, you can pay upfront for an entire year of the Visible Plus Pro plan and receive 24 Global Pass days to use at your convenience.
 Global Pass can also be purchased a la carte for $10 per day if you're on the base Visible plan.

 Best premium